oanda/apidocs/v1/rates.md

 The default for __granularity__ is "S5" if the granularity parameter is not provided.

 count
 : _Optional_  The number of candles to return in the response.
-This paramater may be ignored by the server depending on the time range provided.
+This parameter may be ignored by the server depending on the time range provided.
 See "Time and Count Semantics" below for a full description.  *
 If not specified, __count__ will default to 500.
 The maximum acceptable value for __count__ is 5000.

 	__count__ should not be specified if both the __start__ and __end__ parameters are also specified.